If you are getting an enrolment message and you are not sure what it means or what to do, check out our guide below.

 What should you do?
 You can apply for a concession.
 Be aware that priority is given to students who meet the prerequisite and GPA requirements.

 If the course you are attempting to enrol into is a requirement for your major and you do not meet the prerequisite or GPA requirement, enrol into the prerequisite courses.
-Alternatively, you can discuss your academic progress with a Science Student Centre adviser.
+Alternatively, you can discuss your academic progress with a Student Hubs adviser.

 Class is full